 Whilst Belzer was down for the count, Mr. T kept repeating, "He’s just sleeping," no doubt trying to keep the audience calm.
 An audience which, if you remember, consisted of 50 children, which T demanded to be there to pay witness to the horrific event.
 Whilst T kept speaking, Hogan remained silent, terrified at the prospect that he may have just murdered a man on live television.

 I don’t know if you have ever been choked out, dear reader, but I have, and let me tell you, it ain’t fun.
 It’s like someone presses the hard reset button on your mind.
 Everything goes blank.
 The first thing you need to work out is who you are; the next is where you are.
 After a few seconds of laying motionless, Belzer began the memory boot process whilst Hogan lightly slapped him across the face.

 A few beats more, and a combination of shock and showbiz programming kicked in.
 Belzer leaped to his feet, found his mark on the nearest camera, and told the viewer at home, "And now we’ll be back after these messages from you know who!"
 He then turned to reveal the blood that was unknowingly leaking from the back of his head.

 Richard Belzer didn’t make it back from commercial.
 He was taken to a local medical facility where he received nine stitches to close his wound.
-Hogan apologized for the incident, again keeping it in kayfabe but managing to say he is used to working with trained professionals and this is the reason why you shouldn’t try this at home.
-The Hulkster comes across as genuinely sorry and does quite a good job at keeping face with his apology.
+Hogan apologized for the incident, again keeping it in kayfabe but managing to say he is used to working with trained professionals, and this is the reason why you shouldn’t try this at home.
+The Hulkster comes across as genuinely sorry and does quite a good job of keeping face with his apology.
 Mr. T, however, decided that this would be a good time to cut a promo on how Hogan is the champion of the world and that you don’t mess with him.
-The whole affair came off as quite heelish keeping in mind Hogan and T were supposed to be the good guys!
+The whole affair came off as quite heelish, keeping in mind Hogan and T were supposed to be the good guys!